rachelrf/laudatory-flannel/README.md

 # Whereabouts

-Location-based social media app for posting events either publically or to friends.
+Location-based social media app for posting events either publicly or to friends.
 More time with friends, less time planning.

 ## Team